Developing and rewarding leadership

 Up to five individuals are selected each year for participation in this intensive four-week Fellowship Program based at OCLC's headquarters in Dublin, Ohio, USA.
 The program gives Fellows opportunities to meet with leading information practitioners and explore topics including information technologies, library operations and management, and global cooperative librarianship.

 The Fellows visit many libraries, cultural heritage institutions and library organizations.
-The Fellows also observe OCLC's governance structure in action, gaining insight into issues affecting the global library cooperative.
-Fellows give presentations about their home countries and libraries and discuss real-world solutions to the challenges facing libraries today.
+They also observe OCLC's governance structure in action, gaining insight into issues affecting the global library cooperative.
+In addition, Fellows give presentations about their home countries and libraries and discuss real-world solutions to the challenges facing libraries today.

 The Fellowship Program is for library and information science professionals who are in early stages of career development and from countries with developing economies.
 Eligibility is limited to those who are from a qualifying country, have a degree in library or information science obtained within the past five years, and have at least three years, but no more than eight years, of library or information science experience.

-The organizations that sponsor the Fellowship Program are seeking additional sponsorships from other interested organizations.
-For more information about sponsorship opportunities and general inquiries about the program, contact Nancy Lensenmayer, Program Director, OCLC Education and Professional Development.
+For general inquiries about the program, contact Nancy Lensenmayer, Program Director, OCLC Education and Professional Development.

 See all who have participated

-To date, The Jay Jordan IFLA/OCLC Early Career Development Fellowship Program has welcomed 85 library and information science professionals from 38 countries.
+The Jay Jordan IFLA/OCLC Early Career Development Fellowship Program has welcomed 90 library and information science professionals from 39 countries.